 Luc Philips (Lugost BVBA) holds a degree in commercial and financial sciences.
 He was CFO of the KBC Group until April 2011.
-He has held senior management and board positions at KBC Group, KBC Verzekeringen and KBC Bank, as well as Managing Director of Almanij.
+He has held senior management and board positions at KBC Group, KBC Verzekeringen and KBC Bank, and has been Managing Director of Almanij.
 Luc is non-executive director of KBL European Private Bankers, serves as independent Director and Chairman of Whitewood Capital REIM and is an independent Director of PMV Infrastructure Fund.
-He also serves on the Board of Directors of W&K, the university college of Science and Arts, associated with the University of Louvain.
+He also serves on the Board of Directors of W&K, the University College of Science and Arts, associated with the University of Leuven, Belgium.

-StafVan Reet (Viziphar Biosciences BVBA), Non-Executive, Independent Director
+Staf Van Reet (Viziphar Biosciences BVBA), Non-Executive, Independent Director